Ophthalmology

 All applicants will be invited to attend the MSRA.
 Attendance at this assessment is mandatory for applicants to Ophthalmology in 2025 and candidates who fail to attend the assessment will be withdrawn from the selection process.

-The assessment will be available be undertaken at Pearson Vue Centres.
-The specific dates will be published as soon as they are available but likely to be after applications close in November.
-Invitations to book the assessment will be messaged through Oriel.
+The assessment will be available be undertaken at Pearson Vue Centres and will be available to take between 2 to 13 January 2025 .
+Invitations to book the assessment will be no later than 12 December and will be messaged through Oriel.
 A text message will also be sent so we recommend that you do not opt out of receiving text messages when you register.

 Other specialties will also be using the MSRA within their selection processes and candidates applying to a combination of the specialties will only be required to sit the assessment once.